tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |          |effect       |Number   |r/w      |Puts the light into effect mode: 0..3)                                 |
 |          |             |         |         |0=No effect, 1=Meteor Shower, 2=Gradual Change, 3=Flash                |
 |meter     |currentWatts |Number   |yes      |Current power consumption in Watts                                     |

+Use the thing configuration option brightnessAutoOn you could decide if the light is turned on when a brightness > 0 is set.
+true:  Brightness will be set and device output is powered = light turns on with the new brightness
+false: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.

 ### Shelly RGBW2 in White Mode (thing-type: shellyrgbw2-white)